Elon Musk announces Tesla’s headquarters will move to Austin

 Musk said, “I’m excited to announce we are moving our headquarters to Austin, Texas,” during an annual meeting with stockholders.

-This comes after Tesla announced last summer Travis County would be the site of its new gigafactory.
+This comes after Tesla announced last summer that Travis County, Texas would be the site of its new Gigafactory.
 Just this month, the automaker ramped up hiring for the factory, posting hundreds of new available jobs.

 “Our factory is five minutes from the airport, 15 minutes from downtown, and we’re going to create an ecological paradise, because we’re right on the Colorado River.
 It’s going to be great,” Musk said to stockholders Thursday.